 deterministically is presently anticipated.
 Details are available at

 - The largest prime gap whose bounding primes have been certified

-completed the deterministic certification of the bounding primes
+deterministic certification of the end-point primes (18662 digits each)

 - Jens Kruse Andersen has also discovered the first known (and thus